-The heart's electrical activity can be seen with an EKG (also termed ECG or electrocardiogram).
+Your heart's electrical activity can be seen with an EKG (also termed ECG or electrocardiogram).
 EKGs are tests that provide important information to the physician about the heart rhythm, damage to the heart, or a heart attack, and may provide several other important pieces of information or clues to the patient's condition.
-In addition, EKGs can be compared to past and future EKGs to see changes in the heart’s electrical activity over time or after treatments.
+In addition, EKGs can be compared to past and future EKGs to see changes in the heart's electrical activity over time or after treatments.

 Heart Disease Testing: Stress Test

-A stress test measures the ability of a person's heart to respond to the body's demand for more blood during stress (exercise or work).
+A stress test measures the ability of your heart to respond to your body's demand for more blood during stress (exercise or work).
 A continual measurement of the heart's electrical activity (a continual EKG or rhythm strip) is recorded along with the heart rate and blood pressure as a person's stress (exercise) is gradually increased on a treadmill.
 The information helps to show how well the heart responds to the body's demands and may provide information to help diagnose and treat problems.
 It can also be used to see the effects of treatment on the heart.